10 Of The Coolest And Most Unusual Things To Do In Paris

 • The best time to visit the Catacombs of Paris is from October to April.
 Try to come between Wednesday and Friday, between 3:00 PM and 7:00 PM for the shortest waiting times.

-• Alternatively, you can buy your ticket from the GetYourGuide online and skip the lines.
+• To skip the lines, buy your ticket from the GetYourGuide here.

 Graves Pantheon

-The Parisian Panthéon is one of the most famous mausoleums in the world.
+The Parisian Panthéon is a famous mausoleum and one of the strangest things to do in Paris

-I admit that visiting cemeteries or catacombs might be too gruesome for some travellers.
+I admit that visiting cemeteries or catacombs might be too gruesome or eccentric for some of you.

-So if you still want to pay your respects to the dead without feeling morbid, you should do so in the Panthéon.
-Buy your ticket online from GetYourGuide and come prepared.
+So, if you still want to pay your respects to the dead without feeling morbid, you should do so in the Panthéon.
+Buy your ticket online to skip waiting.

 The impressive building is situated in the Latin Quarter, the bohemian heart of Paris.
 The main architect, Jacques-Germain Soufflot, reportedly wanted his building “to combine the lightness and brightness of a gothic cathedral with classical architectural principles”.